Racism. It stops with me campaign

 The proposed amendments included the repeal of Section 18C of the Act, which makes it unlawful for someone to publicly ‘offend, insult, humiliate or intimidate’ a person or a group of people.
 The proposed legislation would also repeal sections 18B, 18D and 18E.

 Council made a submission on the draft amendments to the Racial Discrimination Act 1975 opposing the proposed changes and advocating for the safeguarding of all existing protections against racial vilification to remain in place.

-Download the Council submission on the Racism Discrimination Act changes (PDF 305Kb) or Council submission on the Racism Discrimination Act changes (DOC 204Kb) from 29 April 2014.
+- Council submission on the Racism Discrimination Act changes (PDF 305Kb)

 Anti-hate reporting and help

 If you would like to take further action with any hate-related issue, contact one of the following organisations: